Lambert-Nguyen/cosmo-management/docs/DOCUMENTATION_INDEX.md

-# 📚 Aristay Documentation Index
+# 📚 Cosmo Management Documentation Index

-This is the central documentation hub for the Aristay project.
+This is the central documentation hub for the Cosmo Management project.
 All documentation has been comprehensively reorganized into logical categories for easy navigation and maintenance.

 ## 🎯 Quick Start